takuya-motoshima/express-sweet-generator/README.md

 [Express Sweet](https://www.npmjs.com/package/express-sweet) application generator.

 ## Documentation
-For Express Sweet documentation, please click [here](https://takuya-motoshima.github.io/express-sweet/v1/).
+The latest API reference for Express Sweet can be found [here](https://takuya-motoshima.github.io/express-sweet/v2/).

+The API reference for previous versions can be found [here](https://takuya-motoshima.github.io/express-sweet/v1/).

 ## Release Notes
 All changes can be found [here](CHANGELOG.md).